 Caramels, toffees, chewy and gummy candies, the candies that stick to your teeth, can be the worst for your teeth!
 They are good at staying around long after you’ve finished enjoying them.
 Especially in deeper grooves on back molars, sticky sugar can get trapped and is hard to remove.
 Examples of these candies are Milky Ways, Skittles, and gummy bears.

-2. Better candies for your teeth, though still very sweet, are treats like plain chocolate.
+Though still very sweet, plain chocolate treats are better candies for your teeth.
 These are your Hershey’s kisses or chocolate bars, simple and comforting.
 These candies don’t stay on your teeth as long or leave as much gunk on your teeth.

-As always, fluoride in toothpaste and rinses, is the best way to help keep enamel healthy, especially after sugary foods and drinks.
+As always, fluoride in toothpaste and rinses are the best way to help keep enamel healthy, especially after sugary foods and drinks.
 Fluoride will help balance and re-strengthen any potential breakdown of enamel.
 You can find fluoride in almost all mainstream brands of toothpaste.